The State of Life Science Marketing

 The life science brands that will be successful will be those that place people at the center of their brand promise and marketing campaigns.
-In order to achieve this, those organizations will segment and parse their audiences in a far more sophisticated and detailed way than ever before.
+In order to achieve this, those organizations will segment their audiences in a far more sophisticated and detailed way than ever before.
 These companies will gain an understanding of human needs and desired outcomes—even if they’re an enabling technology and not a therapy.

 This excerpt come straight from Chapter 1 of the Field Guide.
 Ready for more?
 Get access to the full Field Guide below.